Am I eligible to vote?

 - Early Voting: Early voting is easy!
 You can vote via mail for early voting ballots (absentee ballots) whose requirements include currently serving in the military overseas, living internationally with no intention of establishing a permanent residence in that country, or being a dependent or spouse of a person whose circumstances belong in one or both of those categories.

 - Early voting can also be completed in person at your local county courthouse.
-The Wyoming General Election opened on September 21st 2018 and runs through November 6th, 2018.
-Voter registration closes for the early voting (absentee voting) on October 22nd, 2018.
+The Wyoming General Election opens on September 18, 2020 and runs through November 3, 2020.

 How long does voting take?

 - Polling places are open from 7am to 7pm, as long as you are present in line by the time of closing, you will still be able to cast your vote even past the time of closing.

 What if I don’t have time to go vote?

 - Vote early to ensure your voice is heard!
 See also Early Voting above.

 - Wyoming law requires that citizens have one hour to vote with no repercussions to pay and this hour cannot be allotted during a pre-established lunch break.